Victorszmag/F1Trivia/README.md

 # F1Trivia
 Idea is that I will have the into html page with title and instructions maybe leaderboard if i figure out how to do that.
 Then a second html for the trivia game itself.
-For the trivia game page I am looking to have questions, a timer, and the three wrong answers is a game over.
-I will try to use racing clock for the timer and the flags that go with racing as an indicator of wrong answers.
+For the trivia game page I am looking to have questions, and the three wrong answers is a game over.

 - Who won the 2021 Drivers Championship?
 Max Verstappen